 Overwhelmed by the brutal murder of her mentor and friend, Dr. Ann Coulter, young bioanthropologist Dr. Sloan Parker continues Coulter's secret DNA research at Whitney University in ...
 See full summary »

-Ned and Stacey get married after one week after meeting each other.
+Ned and Stacey get married one week after they meet.
 He marries her to get a promotion.
-She marries him because she can't seem to find a place to live and likes his apartment.
+She marries him because she can't find a place to live and likes his apartment.
 She hates his self-righteous attitude.
 He doesn't like her re-decorating his living room.
 Will their marriage actually result in love?
 Will Ned finally figure out that those people he talked to at their wedding are Stacey's parents?
 Written by

 Danny Paikov <email@example.com>